nicolaivicol/kaggle-ml/README.md

-# kaggle-ml
+# Kaggle, ML
-Scripts for Kaggle competitions and machine learning
+Scripts for Kaggle competitions and machine learning.